Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

 - Recent graduate with a bachelor’s degree in Business Administration and experience in customer service and sales.
-Experienced in working as part of the team environment and has strong communication skills.
+Ability to work in groups and demonstrate great communication skills.

 Education: